How To Move To Sweden Without A Job

 4. Spouse and Family Visa

 A residence visa can be applied for by people who are married, partnered, or children of Swedish residents.
-In order to apply for a spouse/fiancee visa, you need to be legally married or have lived in a relationship resembling a marriage for a significant amount of time.
+To apply for a spouse/fiancee visa, you need to be legally married or have lived in a relationship resembling a marriage for a significant amount of time.

 Eligibility criteria: